tchibatron/dbeaver/SQL-Execution.md

 ## Exporting Query
 You can directly export the current query results to a file/table by right-clicking the query and then clicking **Execute -> Export From Query** on the context menu.
-This feature is useful if you have some very long-running query and you do not need to see it’s results in results panel.
+This feature is useful if you have some very long-running query and you do not need to see its results in results panel.

 ## Miscellaneous
 * To select the current query row count, press <kbd>Ctrl+Alt+C</kbd>.